Theodore Leighton Pennell: Twentieth century

-In 1901 Pennell began learning Punjabi.
+In 1901, Pennell began learning Punjabi.
 In 1903 his disciple, Jahan Khan, went as the first Afghan foreign missionary to the Gulf and East Africa (Mombasa).
 During 1904 Pennell traveled through the Punjab by bicycle, mixing with the local people, with one Afghan companion.
 He dressed as a sadhu, and was often penniless.
 He was amazed at the missionaries’ bungalows, more like forts than houses, separating them from the local people, where they sat waiting for inquirers to come to them rather than going out to sit with the people.
 He was disappointed at the low level of conduct of most Chuhra and Chamar (Untouchable) Christians who had been baptised without inadequate instruction.

-Pennell was also afraid that concentrating on the Chuhras would deter high caste Hindus and Muslims from coming to Christ.
+Pennell was also afraid that concentrating on the Chuhras would deter high-caste Hindus and Muslims from coming to Christ.
 He felt that pressure to produce results in terms of numbers of baptismal candidates was leading to superficial evangelism and slipshod practices, although he acknowledged that many of the Chuhra Christians were worthy spiritual leaders.
 He was afraid that many so-called Christian workers were "rice Christians", working for the mission for money alone.

-In 1908 Pennell became very ill and had to return to England, the first time in 16 years.
+In 1908, Pennell became very ill and had to return to England, the first time in 16 years.
 While there, his mother died.
-On his return to India he got engaged and married to a Parsee doctor, Alice Sorabji in 1908. and they had a son.
+On his return to India he got engaged and married to a Parsee doctor, Alice Sorabji in 1908.
+They had a son.

 Illnesses and death

-In 1909 Pennell was again seriously ill in Bannu and on his recovery, he was showered with flowers and congratulations by the local people.
+In 1909, Pennell was again seriously ill in Bannu and on his recovery, he was showered with flowers and congratulations by the local people.
 On 15 March 1912, a very sick patient was admitted to Bannu hospital with a dangerous infectious illness.
 Pennell's colleague Dr. William Hal Barnett operated on him, and fell sick himself.
 Pennell operated on Barnett and he too fell sick.
 Within a few days, Dr. Barnett died and two days later Pennell also died, conscious to the end and unafraid of death.
 He died at the age of 45 in 1912, from septicaemia leaving his widow.
 His wife died in 1951, aged 76 years, in Findon, Sussex.